ecammnetwork/minimal-mistakes/docs/ecamm-live-manual/003-overlays.md

 * Select <samp>New Image Overlay</samp> in the <samp>Overlays</samp> pull-down button in the Main Window
 * Select <samp>New Image Overlay</samp> in the <samp>Overlays</samp> menu at the top of your display
 * Select the <samp>New Image Overlay</samp> button at the bottom the <samp>Overlays</samp> Window
-* Type <kbd>shift</kbd>-<kbd>⌘</kbd>-<kbd>N</kbd> while in the Main Window.
+* Type <kbd>shift</kbd><kbd>⌘</kbd><kbd>N</kbd> while in the Main Window.

 A File Selection Sheet will appear, allowing you to find and select one image file.
 Select a JPEG, PNG or GIF.
 Animated GIFs are also supported—let’s use that last one responsibly, shall we?

-ProTip: When creating an image in an external graphics application for an overlay, PNG is a great format.
+**ProTip:** When creating an image in an external graphics application for an overlay, PNG is a great format.
 PNG saves losslessly (without visible degradation from data compression), and can have an alpha channel (allowing parts of the image to be transparent).
 This can add an additional pro touch to your onscreen look.
 If you’re interested in a fancy “lower third” or “chyron” graphic, create a PNG in your graphics editor of choice and use it as an Image Overlay in Ecamm Live.
 {:.notice--info}

 ### Editing Image Overlays